bwschmidt/swan-demo-go/README.md

 `dep.ps1` : gets SWAN demo dependencies on Windows.

+`Dockerfile.rename` : A sample dockerfile which can be used to build a Docker container suitable for use with Azure App Services.

 `appsettings.json` : application settings for production.

 `appsettings.dev.json` : application settings for development.

 `.ebextensions/.config.rename` : AWS Elastic Beanstalk .config template ready for additional SSL certificates.

+`hosts-sample` : A sample hosts file containing all the domains used in the demo

+`setup-nodes.ps1` : Registers creators and set's up Swift access and storage nodes (Windows).

+`setup-nodes.sh` : Registers creators and set's up Swift access and storage nodes (Linux).

 `.vscode/launch.json.rename` : template Visual Studio Code launch settings including place holders for the storage environment variable values.